 In the mid-1980s, Robert Young became fire chief.
 By then, the bays had expanded to four, personnel had grown, and women and medics were added to the roster.
 Chief Young has led the department out of the 1980s and through the 1990s all the way to today.
 In the spring of 2004, he oversaw the demolition of the old station.
 In the spring of 2005, he watched as the promised funds were not there to build a new station and the community and its leaders rallied around the department to find grants, hold fundraisers, and find every last extra penny they could until we finally came home to our new station with an attached community center in the late winter of 2006.
 The new station has six bays and sits across the street from the general store.

-Today, we serve the 1,000 citizens of Falls City and the 1.2 square mile town’s visitors.
-Last year, we responded to a total of 241 calls.
-160 of those were within our own town’s boundaries while an additional 81 calls took us beyond our borders and into the districts we serve in the surrounding area through auto and mutual aid agreements.
+Today, we serve the 1,032 residents of Falls City and the 1.2 square mile town’s visitors.
+Last year, we responded to a total of 181 calls.

 Whether in town helping our neighbors or around the region helping our fire neighbors, Falls City Fire Department provides fire, rescue, pre-transport medical, and public education services.
 Included in our fire and rescue services, we respond to all fire related calls, hazardous material incidents, motor vehicle accidents, and various kinds of rescues, including water rescues from our beautiful waterfalls throughout the year.